barsanuphe/grenier/README.md

 How about restoring files from copies/the cloud you say?
 That will never happen.
 Or maybe just once.
 You don't need a wrapper for this.
-Just use `attic`/`bup` and/or `duplicity` directly.
-Chances are if that happens you will not mind checking out their man pages.
+Chances are if that happens you will not mind checking out a few man pages.

+Or maybe support for restoring will come at some point.

 When did you last update the copies of your repositories on that hard drive you dropped off at your cousin's home?